Matt-and-Gib/gleemail/README.md

 |`O`|Enable Offline Mode|??? (todo)|No network connections will be made (there's no shame in a solo glEEmail session)|
 |`R`|Remove glEEmail data from SD card|Storage|Lost data is unrecoverable by glEEmail- be certain that you want to do this|

 A usage example is provided below.
-Note that `-A` is entered as soon as glEEmail launches, then the desired arguments, `tvR`, are entered after "Enter startup codes:" arrives via Serial.
+Note that `-A` is entered as soon as glEEmail launches, then the desired arguments, `Iv`, are entered after "Enter startup codes:" arrives via Serial.

 ``` plaintext
 Welcome to glEEmail!